Reporters Tour Texas Facility Where Migrant Children Are Detained

-The Trump administration’s new “zero tolerance” policy calling for the prosecution of everyone who illegally enters the United States has led to the separation of parents from their children at the border, as parents are sent to jail and children are place in government custody.
+The Trump administration’s new “zero tolerance” policy calling for the prosecution of everyone who illegally enters the United States has led to the separation of parents from their children at the border, as parents are sent to jail and children are placed in government custody.
 It’s estimated that more than 1,358 children have been separated from their parents since October, and now for the first time since the Trump administration announced the policy, journalists have been allowed inside a shelter for the children, who are now deemed “unaccompanied minors.”

-Health and Human Services arranged for the media tour on Wednesday, less than two weeks after Senator Jeff Markley was denied entry.
+The U.S. Department of Health and Human Services arranged for the media tour on Wednesday, less than two weeks after Senator Jeff Merkley was denied entry.
 Casa Padre, the facility in Brownsville, Texas, is the largest licensed facility in the country.
 It was set up in a former Walmart and now houses about 1,500 boys ages 10 to 17.
 Officials say the average stay is 49 days.

 The surge of Central American children seeking refuge in the U.S. is an issue that predates the Trump administration, but the new policy is exacerbating the problem by making children who came with their parents “unaccompanied.”
-Casa Padre was in operation before the “zero tolerance” policy went into effect, and according to the Washington Post, about five percent of the boys held there were separated from their parents.
+Casa Padre was in operation before the “zero tolerance” policy went into effect, and according to the Washington Post, about 5 percent of the boys held there were separated from their parents.

 Southwest Key Programs is licensed to operate 26 similar facilities in three states, housing 5,129 immigrant children — nearly half of the roughly 11,200 kids currently in federal custody.

 “We’re trying to do the best that we can taking care of these children.
 Our goal ultimately is to reunite kids with their families,” said Juan Sanchez, Southwest Key’s founder and chief executive.
-“We’re not a detention center. … What we operate are shelters that take care of kids.
+“We’re not a detention center … What we operate are shelters that take care of kids.
 It’s a big, big difference.”

-Jacob Soboroff, who toured the facility with fellow journalists, tweeted about he experience on Wednesday night and filed a report on MSNBC.
+Jacob Soboroff, who toured the facility with fellow journalists, tweeted about his experience on Wednesday night and filed a report on MSNBC.
 He said that while the children seem well cared for, “effectively these kids are incarcerated.”

 ABC News described the conditions: